sanic-org/html5tagger/README.md

 <p>Powered by:<br><a href="...">html5tagger</a>
 ```

-A more complete example with template variables and other features:
+A complete example with template variables and other features:

 ```python
 from html5tagger import Document, E